EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 You can set the default value from the management page for any particular tag, but for BinaryTags it will be interpreted as a hex string.

+#### BinaryTag.unreliable

+Set to true, makes tag act more like a UDP connection.
+Setting the value just pushed to subscribers.
+Polling not guaranteed to work.
+Type checking disabled.

+#### BinaryTag.fastPush(self, value,timestamp=None, annotation=None)

+Just notify sbscribers.
+Use with unreliable mode.
+Does not set the value and ignores all claims and priorities.
+Allows tag points to be used for realtime media streaming.
+Preferably, use MPEG 2 TS.
+Subtype should be "mpegts" and data packets must start at 188 byte boundaries for that.